peterdemin/slslint/README.md

 There are also some scripts for launching this check inside Docker container.

-Build docker image like written in build.sh
+Build docker image like written in docker-build.sh

 Launch docker container like written in run.sh